lbcb-sci/pyhera/README.md

 __Minimap2__
 The scaffolding script will run Minimap2 to calcualte overlaps as needed by Ezra, Scara and possibly Racon.

-__Scaffolding plan__
-The scaffolding script will combine Ezra and ScaRa tools to perform the scaffolding.
-By default, it will run Ezra 3 times and then ScarRa 1 time.
-We found that this combination works quite well in our testing.
-However, it is possible to specify a different combination of Ezra and ScaRa.
-We call this a scaffolding plan.
-A specific scaffolding plan can be set using option `<--plan>`, followed by a string.
-The plan is a series of character pairs.
-First character must be either 'S' for Scara or 'E' for Ezra, and second character is a numeral representing a number of iteration for the respecting tools.
-So out default plan is represented by 'E3S1', meaning run Ezra 3 times followed by running ScaRa 1 time.

 ## Testing
 Scaffolding script was tested on several Salmonella Enterica datasets.
 [Minimap2](https://github.com/lh3/minimap2) was used to generate overalps.
 Initial assembly was done using [Rala](https://github.com/rvaser/rala).
-Obtained contigs were then scaffolded using scaffolding script and several different scaffolding plans.
-Finally scaffolds were compared to the reference using [gepard tool](http://cube.univie.ac.at/gepard).
+Initial assembly was first corrected using [Racon](https://github.com/isovic/racon)  Obtained contigs were then scaffolded using our scaffolding script.
+After each scaffolding iteration, Racon was also run to correct the results.
+Finally scaffolds were compared to the reference using using N50 measure and visually using [gepard tool](http://cube.univie.ac.at/gepard).

-In general, all plans resulted in the improvement of the assembly, but the final quality heavily depended on the plan.
+In general, all plans resulted in the improvement of the assembly, but the final quality heavily dependant on the initial assembly.

 ### Example
 On one dataset Rala produced highly fragmented assembly containing 18 contigs.
 Gepard image is given below: